mliza/HAOT/docs/source/user_guide/examples/openFoam.rst

 OpenFOAM
 ========
 We will not delve into the details of setting up a CFD simulation; instead, the following example will use results generated with OpenFOAM.
+This example is using turbulent flow in equilibrium.

 For this example, an additional module, ``pyvista``, is required to parse the CFD results data.
 Please follow the instructions in the next section to install ``pyvista``.
 If you already have ``pyvista`` installed, you can skip the next code lines.